About

 Eleanor Cummins is a therapist and writer.

 Eleanor Cummins, LMSW, is a writer and therapist.
 She is passionate about getting evidence-based psychotherapy to clients in a way that’s timely, identity-affirming, and culturally sensitive.
-Eleanor works with people struggling with anxiety, depression, obsessive compulsive disorder (OCD), and trauma.
+Eleanor works with people struggling with anxiety, depression, insomnia, obsessive compulsive disorder (OCD), and trauma.
 She also provides comprehensive support to those struggling with self-harm and suicidal thoughts and behaviors.

 Prior to her work as a therapist, Eleanor spent a decade working as a science journalist.
 In her free time, she is a New York City tour guide and amateur collage artist.
 She continues to write about emerging topics in psychotherapy.